-East Nusa Tenggara (Nusa Tenggara Timur) is not only popular for its Komodo dragons in Komodo Island.
-Deep in the Island of Flores, lies Kelimutu National Park.
+East Nusa Tenggara is not only popular for Komodo dragons on Komodo island.
+Deep in the island of Flores, lies Kelimutu National Park.
 Located in three districts (Detsuko, Wolowaru, and Ndona) in Ende Regency.
 The park is famous for its three colored lakes.

 Yes, they are not just ordinary lakes with typical blueish water.
 These lakes exist as a result of volcanic eruptions series on Mount Kelimutu.
 The last eruption in 1886 caused the lakes’ water to start changing color.

 Scientists assume that the volcanic activities in the base of the lake along with the sunlight and some chemical gasses reactions are the causes of this phenomenon.
 So far there is no scientific answer yet.
 And the answer to it might still have to wait for ongoing research.

 Of all the national parks in the east, Kelimutu is considered the smallest, with only 5,365 ha.
-Besides Kelimutu Lake, the park is also home to at least 19 species of endangered birds and 4 endemic mammals.
-The park also serves as conservation for a wide range of flora.
+Besides Kelimutu Lake, the national park is home to at least 19 species of endangered birds and 4 endemic mammals.
+The park also serves as a conservation for a wide range of flora.
 Mainly from the genus Vaccinium dan Rhododendron.